PRouzeau/BentSim/Readme_first.txt

 * http://www.openscad.org/downloads.html#snapshots
 Snapshot versions of OpenScad are recommended as they are frequently updated and are reliable.
-You shall at least use the last official version (2019.05).
+*You shall at least use the last official version (2019.05).
+*All files shall be installed in a directory on your computer, though you don't really need the 'Images' directory to run the app.

 *The complete path of the directory where you install this application (Trike geometry or any other) shall only use ASCII characters, without